ekataglobal/solrcloud_manager/README.md

 1. The collection you're copying into should be empty - if it isn't, solr may silently decide a slice is newer than the data you're trying to copy, and fail to do so.
 1. Don't forget to hard-commit on the cluster you're copying from before you start

+**populate**: (Experimental)
+Support for a bulk-deployment strategy for a collection.

+Add a new node to your cluster, create your new collection ONLY on that node, and index your data onto it.

+This gets you an index without impacting current nodes.
+"populate" at this point will replicate the slices on that single node across the rest of your cluster, and optionally clean up by wiping the shards from the index node so you can cleanly remove it from the cluster again.

 TODO: